ayin9807/medi_gwas/README.txt

-The following scripts were used to create the data spreadsheets in the ‘Annie’ folder on Dropbox.
+The following scripts were used to find potential new disease targets for existing medications using GWAS/INRICH and MEDI data.
 Updated 10/07/2017.

 - mapping.py was used to create the following three datasets:
 1) drug_phenotype.csv - mapped RxCUI codes in MEDI to PheCodes by ICD9